LocalizationModule¶

 Note

-An intent to localize a resource not contained in a Bundle
+An intent to localize a resource not contained in a Bundle will produce a

 non empty result always.
 Every localization operation ends up with an instance